Code-Institute-Submissions/VinBdev-ru_design_JulyResubb/README.md

 * Ru himself has began his journey of creating art again and would like to see about selling his art in the future.
 For this reason, I would love to add a bio section on the hompage but due to time constraints I was unable to do sobut will return in the comin weeks to add this feature.

 ##### Thank you very much for reading my Readme.md file.
-I welcome feedback and hope that you have found this file beneficial while researching Predict Your Sales!
+I welcome feedback and hope that you have found this file beneficial while researching Ru Design!